Duui3111/Code-copilot/README.md

 2. after opening it in vscode - insiders press 'F5' to start it

 <br>

-# fixing
+# Fixing
-need to fix spacing on output
+Need to fix spacing on output